-Bulldogs, unfortunately, have more allergies than most other dog breeds because of their makeup.
+Bulldogs, unfortunately, have more allergies and sensitivities than most other dog breeds because of their makeup.
 They might experience skin or food allergies.
 Keep an eye out for allergies in your bulldog.
 If you think your dog may be allergic to anything, talk to their veterinarian right away.
 These are some of the most important bulldog health problems that you should know about.
 Owning a bulldog can be a wonderful experience.
 They are fun to play with and can make for a great family pet.
 As long as you keep an eye out for these health issues, you can keep your bulldog safe and happy.

 Of all of the domesticated breeds of dogs around the world, the English Bulldog has been dealt one of the unluckier hands, in the way of health.
 If you and your family are considering adopting a Bulldog, you should take the time to consider whether you are ready to tackle any of the health issues that they are prone to face in their lifetimes.
 These health issues shouldn’t necessarily stop you from adopting a Bulldog.
 They should just be kept in mind in case it’s not something that can be worked into your particular lifestyle.